How to Check the Health of Your Active Directory

 1. Check Replication Health

-One of the core functionalities of Active Directory is replication, where changes made on one Domain Controller (DC) are copied to other DCs to ensure consistency across the network.
-If replication fails, it can lead to outdated or inconsistent information across your AD environment, causing issues like login failures or inconsistent permissions.
+One of the core functions of Active Directory is replication, where changes made on one Domain Controller (DC) are copied to other DCs to ensure consistency across the network.
+If replication fails, it can lead to outdated or inconsistent information across your AD environment, causing login failures or inconsistent permissions.

 Tools to Check Replication:

-Repadmin: This command-line tool is one of the most effective ways to check replication status.
+1. Repadmin: This command-line tool is one of the best ways to check replication status.

-To check the status of replication between domain controllers, run:This command will show the current replication status and highlight any failures or delays.
+To check replication status between domain controllers, run:This will show you the current replication status and any failures or delays.

 repadmin /replsummary

-DCDiag: This tool is often used to test the health of Domain Controllers.
+2. DCDiag: This tool is used to test the health of Domain Controllers.
 You can use it to run various diagnostic tests, including replication checks.

-Run the following to check the general health of your DCs:
+Run the following to check general health of your DCs:

 dcdiag /test:replications